 Across age groups, the top reason individuals will choose to participate in any research project is the lure of an incentive.
 In fact, 98% of respondents to the survey above report being compensated for participation.

 Survey incentives can be designed to suit a variety of audiences and goals.
-Let's explore eight types of incentives your company can use to make surveys more appealing and impactful.
+Let's explore nine types of incentives your company can use to make surveys more appealing and impactful.

 Among incentive types for research participation, monetary rewards are highly desirable.
 When asked what kind of compensation research participants would prefer to receive, the most chosen options in a 2024 report by BHN were prepaid cards, such as Mastercard® and Visa®, and gift cards.
 Monetary incentives are effective because they have universal appeal.